Yael Tauman Kalai: Recognition

 Kalai was an invited speaker on mathematical aspects of computer science at the 2018 International Congress of Mathematicians.

 Her master's thesis introducing ring signatures won an outstanding master's thesis award and MIT PhD dissertation was awarded the George M. Sprowls Award for Outstanding PhD Thesis in Computer Science.

 She was co-chair of the Theory of Cryptography Conference in 2017.

+She was awarded the 2022 ACM Prize in Computing "for breakthroughs in verifiable delegation of computation and fundamental contributions to cryptography".

 Personal

 Kalai is the daughter of game theorist Yair Tauman.
-Her husband, Adam Tauman Kalai, also works at Microsoft Research.
+Her husband, Adam Tauman Kalai, works at OpenAI.